BahaC/HotelSystem/README.md

 # HotelSystem (http://caliskanhotel.rf.gd/)
 Hotel System Written From Php, Css and Hmtl with MySQL support The main idea is to let user get a membership from site and be able to reserve one of the three hotel rooms.<br />
-This is what website basically looks like
+This is what website basically looks like:
 ![image](https://user-images.githubusercontent.com/75085482/175132442-426df356-92f5-47f2-ac67-8fb44a81fa44.png)
 ![image](https://user-images.githubusercontent.com/75085482/175132672-4397994f-de84-4d73-9a6c-176f33756227.png)